aws-robotics/aws-robomaker-github-actions/codecommit-get-commit-id/README.md

 # Action to put a file in a Codecommit repo 🔄

-This action uses the [vanilla AWS CLI](https://docs.aws.amazon.com/cli/index.html) to put file in the codecommit repo.
+This action uses the [vanilla AWS CLI](https://docs.aws.amazon.com/cli/index.html) to get the most recent commit-id from a codecommit repo branch.

 ## Usage